 On the other hand, in TL rediscount credits that are extended and repaid in TL; firms are obliged to sell FX export proceeds worth of TL credit amount to the CBRT until maturity.
 Thus, TL rediscount credits also contribute to CBRT FX reserves.

-The data on the contribution of FX rediscount credits to FX reserves starting from January 2009 are presented in this table and the provisional data of the remaining months of the current year will be updated weekly.
+The data on the contribution of FX rediscount credits to FX reserves starting from January 2009 are presented in this table and the provisional data of the remaining months of the current year will be updated monthly.